Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: Discussion

-The participant pool for the user study comprised of factory managers and was limited in size.
-This potentially overlooks the varied perspectives of other stakeholders, such as factory operators.
-To partially mitigate this we asked the participants to pose queries as if they were operators.

 We used the same prompt for all LLMs; however, it is possible that some of the LLMs would perform better with a prompt template developed explicitly for it.
-Furthermore, we matched the settings of the LLMs (e.g., temperature) as closely as possible across all the tested models; however, the same settings across model types were not completely equivalent, and in the case of Llama 2, we did not have access to the presets as we did not host it locally.
+However, we matched the LLMs' hyperparameters (e.g., temperature) as closely as possible across all the tested models, except for Llama 2, as we did not have access to the presets as we did not host it locally.
+Our model benchmarking procedure involved 20 questions, and a singular coder assessed the responses.
+This introduces the potential for bias, and the limited number of questions may not cover the full spectrum of complexities in real-world scenarios.
+However, we varied query complexity and source material types to (partially) mitigate these shortcomings.

-The study's design did not include a comprehensive real-world evaluation involving end users in their natural working environment, as this was considered too risky for our industry partner.
-Such an environment might present unique challenges and considerations not addressed in this research.
+The study's design did not include a real-world evaluation involving end users operating the production line, as this was considered too risky for our industry partner.
+Such an environment might present unique challenges and considerations not addressed in this research, such as time pressure.
+However, by involving operators and managers and instructing them to pose several questions based on their actual work experience, we could still evaluate the system and collect valid feedback.

-Our benchmarking procedure involved only 20 questions, and a singular coder assessed the responses.
-This introduces the potential for bias and limits the generalizability of our findings.
-Furthermore, the limited number of questions may not cover the full spectrum of complexities in real-world scenarios.

-These limitations suggest directions for future research, where a broader participant pool, more comprehensive prompt and model customization, and real-world evaluations could be considered.
-Furthermore, considering the pace at which LLMs are improving, it would be desirable to (semi)automate benchmarking.
+These limitations suggest directions for future research, for example, longitudinal studies where operators use the tool during production line operations and more comprehensive prompt and model customization.
+Longitudinal studies will be key to understanding the real-world impact on production performance, operator well-being, and cognitive abilities.